fmarotta/bioinfoconda/README.md

 First of all, note that bioinfoconda is itself a project in bioinfoconda.
 (We liked the idea of a 'metaproject', which everyone in the system could contribute to and improve just like any other data analysis project.)
-After all, the directory can always be moved to another place, provided that the environment varialbes are changed as well.
+After all, the directory can be moved to another place, provided that the environment varialbes are changed as well.

-TODO.
+When working on a project, if you need a package the first thing to try is to install it through conda, i.e. `conda install package`.
+(In a new project, by default the only packages installed in the conda environment are snakemake, R and perl.)
+If the package is not contained in conda's repositories, you can manually download it under *prj/local/lib* or *prj/local/bin*; always remember to check whether you need to add the executables to the PATH or the libraries to your environment.
+In such cases, you have to edit the project's .envrc, located in the project home, so that direnv is aware of your configuration.

+TODO

 ### Using Docker